 Federal Gun Crimes

 Federal gun crimes can mean time in federal prison if you are convicted.
-Gun charges can become federal cases in several instances, including:
+In addition, gun charges can become federal cases in several instances, including:

 - Felon in possession of a firearm